rayje/ECvR/README.md

 	    -k, --kill <nodeIp>           Stop a storage node -a, --killAll                 Stop all storage nodes
-	    -e, --excludes <instanceIds>  A comma delimted list of excluded instances
+	    -e, --excludes <instanceIds>  A comma delimted list of excluded instances --status                      Displays the status of Tahoe on all instances --debug                       Run in debug mode
+	    --capture                     Capture storage measurement

 ##### Kill